A topic from the subject of Biochemistry in Chemistry.

 Conclusion

 Biochemical techniques are essential for advancing our understanding of life at the molecular level.
-They provide powerful tools to study biological processes, diagnose diseases, develop new drugs, and improve agricultural practices.
+They provide powerful tools to study biological processes, diagnose diseases, develop new drugs, and improve agricultural and environmental practices.

 Biochemical Techniques